-Special students are those who are part time and not enrolled in a degree program.
+Special students are those who are not enrolled in a degree program.
 No more than 25% of the courses required for a degree may be taken while enrolled under special student status.

-All assigned course and term papers in all degree programs (with the exception of those in Marriage and Family Studies) are to be submitted in thesis form in conformity with the most recent edition of Kate L. Turabian’s A Manual for Writers.
+All assigned course and term papers in all degree programs (including DMin, and with the exception of those in Marriage and Family Studies) are to be submitted in thesis form in conformity with the most recent edition of Kate L. Turabian’s A Manual for Writers.
 When this manual is not sufficient, the student should refer to The Chicago Manual of Style.
-Students submitting papers in the Marriage and Family Studies, Marital and Family Therapy, and Mental Health Counseling programs should follow the requirements of the sixth edition of The Publication Manual of the American Psychological Association.
+An important distinction is that Master's level courses using Turabian should adhere to the newer or parenthetical reference model (author, date).
+Doctor of Ministry students should adhere to the classic or footnotes model.
+Students submitting papers in the Marriage and Family Studies, Marital and Family Therapy, and Mental Health Counseling programs should follow the requirements of the seventh edition of The Publication Manual of the American Psychological Association.
 In addition, students are expected to use inclusive language and images when speaking about or addressing human beings.

 Courses in Nonacademic Settings

 The faculty has established the following policy regarding academic credit for a seminar or course conducted in a nonacademic setting.
 The course must meet the following stipulations:

 - The amount of time spent in the course must be 65 hours for a 1.5 semester hour course; 130 hours for a three semester hour course.

 - The course must be taken under the direct guidance of a Bethel professor who will oversee the work.